 The Small Business Investment Company (SBIC) Program, administered by the U.S. Small Business Administration (SBA), is a multi-billion investment program created in 1958 to bridge the gap between entrepreneurs' need for capital and traditional sources of financing.
-Over the past seven years, the program has channeled \$25 billion of capital to more than 6,990 U.S. small businesses representing a variety of industries across the country.
+The program has channeled billions of capital to U.S. small businesses representing a variety of industries across the country.
 These results were achieved through a proven public-private partnership that leverages the full faith and credit of the U.S. government to increase the pool of investment capital available to small businesses.